OKyne1/Assembly_Quality_Control/README.md

 1. [BUSCO](https://busco.ezlab.org/)
 2. [CheckM](https://ecogenomics.github.io/CheckM/) (also detects contamination)

+BUSCO shows the presence of **conserved single** copy genes present in an evolutionary group.
+This is a standard and useful approach for assessing the quality of a genome assembly.
+However it has its limitations, we observed some of these in *O. tsutsugamushi*.
+Orientia spp. have lost 8% of the single copy genes present in the rest of rickettsiales and the database.
+Another limitation observed was that assemblies could score very highly in BUSCO, yet still be highly fragmented.
+This is because the repetitive sequences, which lack the conserved single copy genes, are challenging to assemble.

+CheckM provides a similar function to BUSCO.
+However, it relies on marker genes present in the taxonomic group.
+Unlike with BUSCO this enables the detection of contamination.

 ## Comparison to reference
 In most cases of *de novo* genome assembly there is no reference availible for comparison.
 However, occasionally when developing new sequencing methods *de novo* assemblies can be compared to a reference genome.
 This makes quality assessments much simpler.